-The Company had 308 stores operated by independent operators as of December 29, 2018 and 315 stores operated by independent operators as of March 30, 2019.
-The Company has Operator Agreements in place with each independent operator.
-The independent operator orders its merchandise exclusively from the Company which is provided to the independent operator on consignment.
-Under the independent operator agreement, the independent operator may select a majority of merchandise that the Company consigns to the independent operator, which the independent operator chooses from the Company's merchandise order guide according to the independent operator's knowledge and experience with local customer purchasing trends, preferences, historical sales and similar factors.
-The independent operator agreement gives the independent operator discretion to adjust the Company's initial prices if the overall effect of all price changes at any time comports with the reputation of the Company's Grocery Outlet retail stores for selling quality, name-brand consumables and fresh products and other merchandise at extreme discounts.
+We had 292, 308 and 324 stores operated by independent operators as of June 30, 2018, December 29, 2018 and June 29, 2019, respectively.
+We had agreements in place with each independent operator.
+The independent operator orders its merchandise exclusively from us which is provided to the independent operator on consignment.
+Under the independent operator agreement, the independent operator may select a majority of merchandise that we consign to the independent operator, which the independent operator chooses from our merchandise order guide according to the independent operator's knowledge and experience with local customer purchasing trends, preferences, historical sales and similar factors.
+The independent operator agreement gives the independent operator discretion to adjust our initial prices if the overall effect of all price changes at any time comports with the reputation of our Grocery Outlet retail stores for selling quality, name-brand consumables and fresh products and other merchandise at extreme discounts.
 Independent operators are required to furnish initial working capital and to acquire certain store and safety assets.
 The independent operator is required to hire, train and employ a properly trained workforce sufficient in number to enable the independent operator to fulfill its obligations under the independent operator agreement.
 The independent operator is responsible for expenses required for business operations, including all labor costs, utilities, credit card processing fees, supplies, taxes, fines, levies and other expenses.
 Either party may terminate the independent operator agreement without cause upon 75 days' notice.

-As consignor of all merchandise to each independent operator, the aggregate net sales proceeds from merchandise sales belongs to the Company.
-Sales related to independent operator stores were \$532.7 million and \$589.3 million for the 13 weeks ended March 31, 2018 and March 30, 2019, respectively.
-The Company, in turn, pays independent operators a commission based on a share of the gross profit of the store.
-Inventories and related sales proceeds are the property of the Company, and the Company is responsible for store rent and related occupancy costs.
-Independent operator commissions of \$82.7 million and \$91.2 million were expensed and included in selling, general and administrative expenses for the 13 weeks ended March 30, 2019, respectively.
-Independent operator commissions of \$3.9 million and \$5.7 million are included in accrued expenses as of December 29, 2018 and March 30, 2019, respectively.
+As consignor of all merchandise to each independent operator, the aggregate net sales proceeds from merchandise sales belongs to us.
+Sales related to independent operator stores were \$557.1 million and \$629.7 million for the 13 weeks ended June 30, 2018 and June 29, 2019, respectively, and \$1,089.8 million and \$1,219.0 million for the 26 weeks ended June 30, 2018 and June 29, 2019, respectively.
+We, in turn, pay independent operators a commission based on a share of the gross profit of the store.
+Inventories and related sales proceeds are our property, and we are responsible for store rent and related occupancy costs.
+Independent operator commissions were expensed and included in selling, general and administrative expenses.
+Independent operator commissions were \$85.4 million and \$95.8 million for the 13 weeks ended June 30, 2018 and June 29, 2019, respectively, and \$168.1 million and \$187.0 million for the 26 weeks ended June 30, 2018 and June 29, 2019, respectively.
+Independent operator commissions of \$3.9 million and \$1.8 million were included in accrued expenses as of December 29, 2018 and June 29, 2019, respectively.